DEED OF INCORPORATION

 6.2 The associate members must pay an annual membership fee, the amount of which is eighty percent (80%) of the annual membership fee for general members.

-6.3 The total number of Dutch or Japanese associate members shall not exceed ten percent (10%) of the number of Dutch or Japanese general members.
+6.3 The total number of associate members shall not exceed ten percent (10%) of the total number of general members.

 HONORARY MEMBERS